learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 ## Summary

-In this lab, we used our knowledge of clustering to perform a market segmentation on a real-world dataset.
-We started with a cluster analysis with poor performance, and then implemented some changes to iteratively improve the performance of the clustering analysis!
+In this lab, you used our knowledge of clustering to perform a market segmentation on a real-world dataset.
+You started with a cluster analysis with poor performance, and then implemented some changes to iteratively improve the performance of the clustering analysis!